awkwardarm/Portfolio-Projects/02 Data Pipelines/Audio Feature Extraction - Librosa, PyTorch/README.md

 This script uses the Python library Librosa to extract an aggregated vector of audio features and saves the extracted features to a JSON file.

-The script walks a directory containing audio files, noting their subfolders that contain classification data, and extracts features from the audio files.
+It walks a directory containing audio files, noting their subfolders that contain classification data, and extracts features from the audio files.